kendallroth/my-days/README.md

 Apparently updates published with a custom `runtimeVersion` field **cannot** be used in the Expo Go app!
 Additionally, Expo Go cannot even be used for development with a non-SDK version specified!
 This is very poorly documented in ([EAS Build docs](https://docs.expo.dev/build/updates/#previewing-updates-in-development-builds)), with no mention in EAS Update docs!

+Due to this major caveat, EAS Update must _only_ be used for critical bug fixes and tweaks, and absolutely avoided if there are any native packages changed/added!

 ## UI

 ### Components